choijangwook/RainMind/pages/privacy.md

 Google may use cookies to personalize ads.

-By using this website, you agree to the use of cookies.
+By using this site, you agree to the use of cookies.